tiemonl/Bit-Heroes-Fishing-Bot/csharp/README.md

 - Press Auto mode and let the program fish for you.
     - If you need to cancel Auto Mode for whatever reason, press cancel and the program will finish catching the current fish, before stopping.

-## Upcoming feature(s)
-- Stop fishing after you catch a certain weight of fish to save bait for another event. i.e. Stop fishing if you catch a fish above 12 kg. (currently not working on this project, I may go back to finishing this in the summer when I have more time)

 ## Feature request or bug report
 To request a feature or report a bug, open up an [issue](https://github.com/tiemonl/Bit-Heroes-Fishing-Bot/issues) in GitHub.